mjmanley/PredictiveModeling/using_pm_service.md

 algorithm(s) used in a refresh operation, ensuring your ability to fine-tune your predictive analytics without needing to rewrite your applications.

-## Supported machine learning frameworks and features

-### Supported frameworks:
-*  SPSS Modeler 17.1
-*  SPSS Modeler 18.0

-### Restrictions:
-*  When a scoring branch is prepared for use in real-time scoring, input data coming in on the score request must replace the source node designed into the scoring branch and the resulting predictive analytic output must flow back into the response flow (effectively replacing the terminal node in the scoring branch design).
-*  As the scoring branch is prepared for real-time execution in Bluemix, it cannot require a connection to an external service.
-For example, an IBM Analytical Decision Management scoring branch design cannot contain references to rules or models stored in an IBM SPSS Collaboration and Deployment Services repository.
-*  The execution of a scoring branch for real-time scoring in Bluemix cannot require an external service.
-For example, you cannot deploy and score against model algorithms that require an IBM SPSS Analytic Server and Apache Hadoop data store in real-time.
-*  Machine Learning supports Modeler embedded Python scripting.
-   There are a few restrictions due to the method used for processing streams before they run in Machine Learning.
-   Typically, if a user chooses to control the execution of the stream, they will reference the terminal node of the branch.
-   For Machine Learning, when we process the stream, we identify the nodes from JSON that will be overridden, and then do the replacement before the stream runs.
-This causes the stream to fail in the script because the referenced input and export nodes no longer exist.
-The solution is use the ID of another node to uniquely identify the branch during execution.
-This ensures that the stream executes as defined in the embedded Python script.

-For more details about current support for IBM SPSS Analytic Server-trained predictive models, see the Analytic Server section of IBM Knowledge Center.

 ## Steps to bind the service with Bluemix application